rcghpge/pymo/docs/pymo-framework.md

 ---
 ## Incorporating C into Your Language's FFI
-       C-Inspired Mechanism				       Implementation in Your Language
+C-Inspired Mechanism				         Implementation in Your Programming Language
 - C Function Declarations	         Use `extern "C"` to declare C functions for linking and                                          calling directly.
 - Automatic Binding Tools	         Create a tool similar to `bindgen` that auto-generates                                           bindings for C headers in your language.
 - Memory Safety Extensions	         Add safety layers like smart pointers or ownership models                                        on top of raw memory operations.